calculuswhiz/jqwidgets-review/README.md

 // Or even this;
 gridRef.option('prop', 'none');
 ```
 Do the docs show anything like this?
-Again, no.
+Yet again, no.

 ## Problem 4: Static analysis and TypeScript

 TypeScript is wonderful.
 It fixes a lot of the underlying problems that plain JS has.
-However, the benefit is nullified if you don't have good types to begin with.
+However, any benefit is nullified if you don't have good type definitions to begin with.
 Because everything is done with strings in JQWidgets, it's extremely difficult to at least hack together a type declaration file that annotates the return type of all these methods.
 (Plus it's really not my job.)
 So it looks like there's no choice but to slap `any` everywhere...

 ...Or not?
 You see, they actually made a .d.ts file.
 It's [right here][2], tucked away in their Angular integration code.
 So that's it, right?
 All the bad times are over?
 Well, no. Even if you import it into your TS project, the documented JQuery API is _still_ not recognized.
-It also has no JSDoc annotations, and `any`s a plenty.
+It also has no JSDoc annotations, and `any` littered everywhere.
 So back to square one, it would seem...

-Oh, wait... what's this method?
-Oh, my...
+Right?

 ## Problem 5: Documentation Failure and mitigation strategies

-So, yeah, remember all the times above when I said the "docs don't show a way to do this?"
-Well...
-I'd like to call your attention to [this little line][3] in the .d.ts file and a little method called `createInstance`.
+Remember all the times above when I said, "the docs don't show a way to do this?"
+Well, there's [this line][3] in the .d.ts file and a method called `createInstance`.
+How does it work?

 ### Instances
 You can create instances like so: